smorrrs/Speedrun-Resources/autosplitter_guide.md

 Watch [GH105](https://www.youtube.com/watch?v=rBe8Atevd-4)

-Important Note: When you double-click a pointer scan result to add it to your addresslist, it will be added with String[0] as its Type.
+**Important Note**: When you double-click a pointer scan result to add it to your addresslist, it will be added with String[0] as its Type.
 Change this as appropriate in order to see its value.

+Example: you scan for a 4-Byte value and add a result to the addresslist, it may get added as type String.
+Double click this type value and change the Type to 4-Bytes

+[Add screenshot]

 # Writing an Autosplitter Script